innopaolo/banner-ads/README.md

-# banner-ads
+# Banner Ad

-A quick digital banner ad to practice dragging and dropping images, and side effects like playing audio.
+This is a quick digital banner ad for practicing tasks such as image dragging, dropping, and creating side effects like playing audio.

-// TODO
+**TODO**

-Change gif into a sprite and use CSS to animate it to optimize file size Optimize dragging motion
+- Convert the GIF into a sprite and use CSS for animation to optimize the file size.
+- Optimize the dragging motion.